ia-toki/tcframe/README.md

     }
     ```

-1. You write the official solution to this problem, using any programming language you wish.
+1. Write and compile the official solution to this problem, using any programming language you wish.
 Of course, it is the infamous A+B problem.

     ```cpp
     #include <iostream>